Ledgentic Partner Integration Guide

 PATCH /partner/v2/organizations/{externalOrgId}/supplier-invoices/{externalInvoiceId}/bookkeeping

-Use the same externalId value you supplied during upload in the {externalInvoiceId} placeholder.
+Use the same externalInvoiceId value you supplied during upload in the {externalInvoiceId} placeholder.

 curl -X PATCH \